BenLorantfy/nestjs-zod/README.md

 })
 ```
 ##### Parameters
-- `options.createValidationException` A callback that will be called with the zod error when a parsing error occurs.
+- `params.createValidationException` - A callback that will be called with the zod error when a parsing error occurs.
 Should return a new instance of `Error`

 #### `ZodValidationException`